Skip to main content

 Installation (Angular)

-Check our Angular example application to get a complete image of working Angular integration.
+Check our Angular example application

 To install Tolgee Angular integration library, run the following: